mapaction/disaster-impact/docs/DATASETS.md

 1. Visit the source link listed in the table below.
 2. Locate and download any new records since the last extraction.
 3. Either:
-   - Append new entries to the existing CSVs stored in the Azure blob, or
+   - Append new entries to the existing CSVs stored in the Azure blob or local, or
    - Replace the file entirely with a newly exported version.
-4. Upload updated files to the correct path inside the `disaster-impact/raw/` container.
+4. Upload updated files to the correct path inside the `disaster-impact/data/` container.

 **Important**: Always preserve the folder structure to avoid breaking downstream processes.